AmineDjeghri/awesome-os-setup/README.md

 systemd=true
  ```
  - Restart the terminal and run `systemctl list-unit-files --type=service` to see some process running
- - Copy your ssh key from windows to linux and use on the ssh file of linux : `chmod 600 ~/.ssh/id_rsa` and `chmod 600 ~/.ssh/id_rsa.pub`
+ - Copy your ssh key from windows to linux and use on the ssh file of linux : `chmod 600 ~/.ssh/id_rsa` and `chmod 600 ~/.ssh/id_rsa.pub`.
+Or generate a new SSH key using : `ssh-keygen -t rsa`

 #### install miniconda in WSL:
  - run `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh` (Conda 23.3.1 Python 3.10.10 released April 24, 2023)